 This led the US Food and Drug Administration and the European Medicines Agency to require the manufacturer, Pfizer, to run a very large clinical trial to assess the safety of the drug.
 The results were published in 2016 and they were interpreted as giving varenicline a clean bill of health.
 The analysis conducted at the time showed that there was no ‘statistically significant’ difference between the rate of psychiatric adverse events in people given varenicline and those given an inactive placebo.
 However, did not mean there was no effect of the drug, just that there was no strong evidence that there was an effect — which is not the same thing at all.

 When assessing drug side effects we need to be able to judge what the likelihood is of it causing side effects.
 The study team has today published a new analysis of the trial data directly addressing that question.
 It used a method similar to that used by codebreakers during the Second World War, called Bayesian analysis, to directly estimate the strength of evidence that varenicline causes psychiatric problems.
-The analysis provided strong evidence that in people without a psychiatric history varenicline does not increase risk of psychiatric problems.
-In people with a psychiatric history it found that it probably did not lead to psychiatric problems but with less certainty.
+The analysis provided strong evidence that in people without a psychiatric history, varenicline does not increase the risk of psychiatric problems.
+In people with a psychiatric history, it found that it probably did not lead to psychiatric problems but with less certainty.
 When it came to causing serious psychiatric problems, even in this group it provided strong evidence of no adverse effect of the drug.

 Dr. Emma Beard (UCL Behavioural Science and Health), who led the analysis, commented “The shadow of psychiatric problems has arguably cost thousands of lives by putting people off using varenicline to help them stop, and doctors off prescribing it.
 This analysis should provide further reassurance to smokers and clinicians that this is a safe, life-saving drug.”

 Professor Robert West, (also UCL), who was senior author on the paper, said “In my view, this kind of Bayesian analysis should be standard for assessing all drug side effects, including for example, COVID-19 vaccines.
 It directly answers the question we want answered: what is the strength of evidence that the drug has side effects?
-I’d like to see all studies of side effects use this approach in future.”
+I’d like to see all studies of side effects use this approach in the future.”

 Reference: “Estimation of risk of neuropsychiatric adverse events from varenicline, bupropion and nicotine patch versus placebo: secondary analysis of results from the EAGLES trial using Bayes factors” by Emma Beard, Sarah E. Jackson, Robert M. Anthenelli, Neal L. Benowitz, Lisa St. Aubin, Thomas McRae, David Lawrence, Cristina Russ, Alok Krishen, A. Eden Evins and Robert West, 22 April 2021, Addiction.